 Yes, the RAU is working to ensure that this course will earn credit points towards further online and residential study you may wish to access as your new career progresses.

 Why haven't I heard about this before?

 Recent research has confirmed that veterans find it very difficult to access information and suitable courses about land-based careers and education.
 It's simply a blind spot in the resettlement system.
 This course is new and is one of several that will plug the gap.

 Apply by downloading and completing the Application form below.
 Send it to email@example.com.
 Your place will be confirmed once the minimum viable course numbers have been achieved, at which point you will be asked to confirm payment details.

 Agri-Engineering.
 This will be suitable for VMs and workshop managers from across the services who wish to transfer their skills to work with farming and industrial fleets.

 Food Defence Awareness.
 This course will be for those wishing to develop their pre-existing security knowledge and apply it in the food chain.

-Food Defence investigator.
-Aimed at those with service investigation or intelligence experience, this course will enable you to apply those skills in the food industry.
+Food Defence Investigator.
+Aimed at those with service investigations or intelligence experience, this course will enable you to apply those skills in the food industry.

 Small-holdings.
 For those wishing to farm a few acres or hobby-farm.